All posts

 Key features

 AI-powered job backfilling automatically imports relevant jobs based on keywords and locations, covering 195 countries.
-You get 250 backfiller credits to start, with affordable top-ups available.
+Each plan includes monthly credits (150–2,000 depending on tier), with additional credits available at volume discounts.

 Built-in analytics track visitors, popular searches, referrers, and clicks without requiring cookie banners.
 Monetization is flexible: one-time job posts, job bundles, monthly subscriptions, or annual plans.
 Stripe, PayPal, and Polar integration means you keep 100% of revenue.